amjhd94/OutputWeighted-DeepLearning/README.md

 With the packages installed, the code is ready to run.

 ## Tutorial
 I will be going over only the `OW_regression.py` demo code since the basic idea for both demo codes is similar.
-We consider a 1-dimensional regession problem that is noise-polluted and contains an outlier that needs to be modeled.
+We consider a 1-dimensional regression problem that is noise-polluted and contains an outlier that needs to be modeled.
 The figure below depicts the aforementioned dataset:

 <img src="https://user-images.githubusercontent.com/110791799/185227780-275f0c0a-cadc-43db-92ab-109f92bcdb5e.png" alt="orig_ds" width="500"/>